Calum29d/Pain-Scale/README.md

 # Pain-Scale

-Pain-Scale is a cross-platform app (iOS, Android, and web) that presents validated clinical pain-assessment scales to help healthcare professionals score a patient's pain.
+Pain-Scale is a an app made for IOS and Android that presents validated clinical pain-assessment scales to help healthcare professionals score a patient's pain.
 It pairs an [Expo](https://expo.dev) / React Native frontend with a Spring Boot + PostgreSQL backend for account management and persisting patients and their assessment history.

 ## Project Overview